molixrawdi/gcpkspl/README.md

 [GCP project creation link ][https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/google_project]</p>
 2- Created the project via applying the project module.</p>
 3- Created the database instance and focused on the mysql, the version is listed.</p>
+4- Added username and password components definitions to the database element.</p>